 For any further information please visit our customer support site at http://support.elsevier.com.

 In an effort to encourage full and efficient reporting of all TMS-related seizure events or spells, Brain Stimulation has set up a simple method for publishing these events.
 Authors should follow the following format, adding in the pertinent information if available.
-Following publication of the letter, we will then also place this information in a constantly updated spreadsheet of TMS seizures, accessible from the Brain Stimulation webpage.
 Before preparing the letter to the editor regarding the seizure, we encourage authors to download and view the web-video distinguishing syncope from seizures, available at www.brainstimjrnl.com/content/mmc_library.

 Dear Editor:We report the following TMS-related seizure or spell.
 The subject was a xx year old man/woman with the following diagnoses (healthy control, xx disease).
 The patient had the following risk factors (prior closed head injury, loss of consciousness, history of seizures or febrile seizures, family history of epilepsy).
 He/she was taking the following medications (list generic drugs and doses).
 On the day of the event, the subject had the following additional risk factors (change in sleep pattern, sleep deprivation, change in medication, occult drug use, high doses of caffeine, etc.).